 - You must confirm that the person’s claim has been approved before starting block two

-- Where there are multiple zones of injury, the provider must call our Clinical Expert Line at 416-344-5739 or toll free 1-866-716-1299, to confirm entitlement for multiple zones of injury and review the appropriateness of the musculoskeletal program of care.
+- Where there are multiple zones of injury, the provider must call us to confirm entitlement for multiple zones of injury at the beginning of block one

 Program structure and duration